deislabs/wagi/README.md

 # The "/..." suffix means this will match /bar and its subpaths, like /bar/a/b/c
 route = "/bar/..."
 module = "/path/to/bar.wasm"
+# You can also put static environment variables in the TOML file
+environment.TEST_NAME = "test value"
 ```